nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/nearby-friends/index.md

 In 2 scenario with thousands of friends, the pub/sub subscribers will be scattered among the many WebSocket servers in the dluster.
 The update load would be spread among them and it's unlikely to cause any hotspots.

 The user would place a bit more load on the pub/sub server where their channel lives.
-Since there are over 100 pub/sub servers, these “whale™ users would be spread out among the pub/sub servers and the incremental load should not overwhelm any single one.
+Since there are over 100 pub/sub servers, these “whale" users would be spread out among the pub/sub servers and the incremental load should not overwhelm any single one.

 ### Nearby random person